Top 10 Facts About Angkor Wat That Will Blow Your Mind

 According to inscriptions, the construction of Angkor Wat is thought to have taken approximately 30 years, 300,000 laborers and 6,000 elephants.
 Angkor Wat was initially designed and constructed in the first half of the 12th century, during the reign of Suryavarman II (ruled 1113 – c.
 1150), as the king's state temple and capital city.
 It was built without the aid of any machinery, as there was no machinery available at that time.

-The bas-reliefs on the walls represent important deities and figures in the Hindu and Buddhist religions and key events in its narrative tradition.
+The bas-reliefs on the walls represent important deities and figures in the Hindu and Buddhist religions and key events in their narrative tradition.

 Angkor Wat is a must-see for any Cambodia tour, forming a wonderful picture backdrop that one treasures forever.
-You will remember the feeling of wandering the sprawling and carved ruins.
-Welcome to contact us for a tailor-made vacation to the intriguing Angkor Wat.
+You will always remember the feeling of wandering the sprawling and carved ruins.
+You are welcome to contact us for a tailor-made vacation to the intriguing Angkor Wat.
 We are always reachable at for any question and inquiry.